Daniel-191/ip-grabber/README.md

-no docs it ain't that hard 😛😛😛😛😛
+no docs its not hard to use

 v1.html - Grabs IP and other info and sends to webhook